ChoiceCoin/Voting/Rewards2/gen_rewards/dhanny_Bash/Readme.md

 # Silver Reward Generator Bash

-This script reads from a parsed csvfile and reads the `from` and `amount` row and sends `1.1 * amount` from a specific wallet
+This script reads from a parsed csvfile the `from` and `amount` row and sends `1.1 * amount` from a specific wallet address to the address specified in the `from` rows.

 ## Setup and Installation